Veronique Outreaches Vulnerable New Yorkers

 “[Participating in the outreach program] is a humbling experience because it was like a full circle moment for me as an individual who was homeless and utilized the system, and the resources within the city,” Veronique shared.
 “To rehabilitate myself, get connected to housing, get myself connected to school, and now being able to be an advocate for my community.
 It’s a really humbling experience to outreach individuals who are like me.”

-As a community representative for the NYC Homeless Outreach Population Estimate, Veronique shared that these statistics remain at the forefront of her mind during her time volunteering and drive her continued passion for this project.
+As a community representative for the NYC Homeless Outreach Population Estimate, Veronique shared that this remains at the forefront of her mind during her time volunteering and drive her continued passion for this project.

 “It was very important for me to address the homelessness within our community since we are facing such extreme disparities, compared to the other New York counties,” Veronique explained.
 “It's imperative for me to put my boots on the ground within my own district.”